thosgood/this-weeks-finds/markdown/101-151/week115.md

 **C.** Simplicial Sets.
 Now we put together the previous two ideas: a "simplicial set" is a presheaf on the category of simplices!
-In other words, it's a contravariant functor F: Δ → Set.
+In other words, it's a contravariant functor F: Δ\to Set.
 Geometrically, it's basically just a bunch of simplices stuck together along their faces in an arbitrary way.
 We can think of it as a kind of purely combinatorial version of a "space".
 That's one reason simplicial sets are so